Harold M. Jacobs: New leadership roles

 In 1964, with Precisionware at the peak of its success, Jacobs sold the company to a large conglomerate, Triangle-Pacific Forest Products.
 Stepping away from the daily grind of managing company affairs, Jacobs turned his attention to a series of a new projects.
 He assumed a leadership role in “Commerce, Labor, Industry Corporation of Kings County,” or CLICK, a group of local businessmen working to revitalize the Brooklyn Navy Yard; he was appointed, by New York Governor Nelson Rockefeller, to the Advisory Committee of the New York State Small Business Administration (1965); and he was named, by Mayor John Lindsay, to the New York City Youth Board (1970).

 At the same time, Jacobs became increasingly active in a national Jewish organization, the Union of Orthodox Jewish Congregations of America (OU), which is the umbrella group for modern Orthodox synagogues and also functions as the largest supervisor of kosher food products in the United States.

 As the voice of Orthodox Judaism in such national Jewish forums as the Conference of Presidents of Major American Jewish Organizations, the National Jewish Community Relations Advisory Council, and the Synagogue Council of America, the OU took the Orthodox viewpoint out of the narrow confines of Brooklyn and brought it into the halls of political power, both within and beyond the Jewish community.
 Jacobs was invited to join the OU board of directors in 1958, soon afterwards was elevated to the post of vice president, and would, in 1967, become chairman of its board, the second most powerful position in the organization.

-Black-Jewish tensions

-Tensions between Jews and African-Americans in New York City spiraled in the mid-1960s, with a series of violent assaults on Jews and Jewish institutions, particularly in Brooklyn.
-These incidents spurred the establishment of Jewish civilian patrols, known as the Maccabees, of which Jacobs was a supporter.
-An attempt by black militants to take over the administration of the Oceanhill-Brownsville school district and fire Jewish teachers led to a citywide teachers' strike in 1968.
-Jacobs headed a committee of Brooklyn Jewish leaders that sought to influence Mayor John Lindsay to reinstate the teachers.

-There was also a major clash over the attempted appointment of an outspoken anti-Semite to head a new black studies program at New York University.
-At the same time, African-American militants initiated a series of protests, some of them violent, to demand the guaranteed admission of black and Latino students to city colleges regardless of their grades.
-Jacobs spoke out strongly against these demands, arguing that racial quotas were unfair to other students and would undermine the integrity of the educational system.

-At the same time, Jacobs initiated an OU program to help Jewish residents relocate from deteriorating inner city neighborhoods where they were threatened by rising crime and antisemitism.